fredrikopenpayments/docs/docs/pis.md

 ## Prerequisites
 ### Get an access token for Payment Initiation
 Get a token to use for subsequent calls to the API.
-The scope should be set to `paymentinitiation`.
+The scope is set to `paymentinitiation`.
 ```javascript
 curl -X POST
     [AUTH_HOST]/connect/token